hklang10/micropython/docs/library/machine.CAN.rst

 Constants
 ---------

-.. data:: CAN.NORMAL
+.. data:: CAN.NORMAL			Device receives and transmits.
+Will expect acknowledgements.
+Standard operating mode
-          CAN.LOOPBACK
-          CAN.SILENT
-          CAN.SILENT_LOOPBACK
-          CAN.LISTEN_ONLY
+          CAN.LOOPBACK                  As CAN.NORMAL, additionally transmissions will also be duplicated into the local receive queue
+          CAN.SILENT                    Device will transmit, but will not expect acknowledgements from the network CAN.SILENT_LOOPBACK           As CAN.SILENT, additionally transmissions will also be duplicated into the receive queue
+          CAN.LISTEN_ONLY               Device will recieve only.
+Device will not send acknowledgements

    The mode of the CAN bus used in :meth:`~CAN.init()`.